HenrikBechmann/react-infinite-grid-scroller/README.md

 ### `scrollerProperties` object

-Cell components can get access to current RIGS properties, by requesting the scrollerProperties object.
+Cell components can get access to dynamically updated parent RIGS properties, by requesting the scrollerProperties object.

 The `scrollerProperties` object is requested by user components by initializing a `scrollerProperties` component property to `null`.
 The property is then recognized by RIGS and set to the scrollerProperties object by the system on loading of the component to a CellFrame.